mejs/galaksija/README.md

 - Mipro
 - Zavod za udžbenike i nastavna sredstva

 Elektronika inženjering and Mipro featured their respective logos at the Galaksija READY prompt.
-I haven't been able to confirm what determined which character ROMs got which logo.
+Per Dejan Ristanović, all the EPROMs sent to Računari u vašoj kući offices to be programmed by Voja Antonić were programmed with the Mipro logo, while the factory made Galaksijas shipped with the Elektronika inženjering logo.
 Most character ROMs available online feature the recognizable Elektronika inženjering logo, but I generated one with Mipro's logo as well for historical reasons.

 ![Mipro](/imgs/mipro.png)